Molecular Toxicology

 Aim of the course

-This module is focussed on understanding mechanisms of toxicity at the molecular level.
+This module is focused on understanding mechanisms of toxicity at the molecular level.

 Coordinator(s): Prof. dr. Paul Jennings and dr. Maxime Culot